istaykov/istaykov/README.md

 Hello!

-My name is Iliyan Staykov, and I am an enthusiastic Computing and IT graduate with a solid foundation in data analysis, machine learning, and software development.
-Through my academic journey, I have honed my ability to solve complex problems, extract actionable insights, and create impactful software solutions.
+My name is Iliyan Staykov, and I am an enthusiastic Computing and IT graduate with a solid foundation in data analysis, machine learning, and software development.  enjoy solving complex challenges, transforming data into actionable insights, and developing impactful software solutions that drive meaningful outcomes.

-This repository highlights my academic projects and reflects my passion for solving challenges and delivering data-driven strategies to drive business success.
+This repository is a reflection of my journey in technology, showcasing academic projects, technical expertise, and a commitment to continuous learning.
+I'm excited to connect with others who share a passion for innovation and problem-solving.

 # Skills